soluble-ai/soluble-cli/README.md

 ## Run Security Scans

+First, you'll need to signup with Lacework IAC:

+    soluble login

-Run security scans on your code with:
+Now you can run security scans on your code:

     # scan terraform IAC
     soluble terraform-scan -d ~/my-stuff